Survey Research Center for Social Research

 Pamela Giustinelli, is an Adjunct Research Assistant Professor in the Survey Research Center, Institute for Social Research, at the University of Michigan, Ann Arbor.

-I am interested in modeling, empirical, and counterfactual policy analysis of individual and multilateral decision making under uncertainty-ambiguity, especially as it applies to the family and human capital contexts.
-I am also interested in survey methodology, particularly as it relates to this line of research.
-Here are some important questions in my research agenda:
+Pamela is interested in modeling, empirical, and counterfactual policy analysis of individual and multilateral decision making under uncertainty-ambiguity, especially as it applies to the family and human capital contexts.
+She is also interested in survey methodology, particularly as it relates to this line of research.
+Here are some important questions in her research agenda:

 - How do preferences, beliefs, choice sets, and other elements of a choice situation determine what choices people make and also how they make those choices?
 (That is, the “decision rules,” “decision protocols,” or “modes of interactions” they use.)
 And how are those elements formed?